 We Just Scratched the Surface of Low-Code’s Problems

 The trade-off between writing code and avoiding code is not the only reason why a low-code platform may not be the best tool for the job.
-As we have written about before, there are several related drawbacks to low-code platforms.
+As we have written about before, there are several related drawbacks to low-code/no-code platforms.
 Here is a quick refresher on some of the major drawbacks:

 - Debugging is difficult due to a low-code platform effectively being a black box.

 - Low-code platforms often have a steep learning curve due to their proprietary nature.